Who Really Uses 2D Animation? What We Learned from 40 Companies

 For us, 2D animation is what we do best.
 We have worked with startups, enterprises, and everything in between (you can check our GotPhoto case study to see what we can do with 2D animation and how we did it).
 That got us curious about a bigger question.
 Who is really using 2D animation for their videos, and how are different industries making the most of it?
 That is what we wanted to find out in this blog.

-Figuring out who really uses 2D animation
+Our method: finding out who uses 2D animation service

 We know it is impossible to figure out exactly what every company is using for their video content, especially when they are not our clients.
 When this idea first came up, one of our writers pointed out that if we only used our past projects, the results would probably be biased.
 Most of our early clients were startup IT companies, so our experience might not reflect the bigger picture.